caspar/project2-f22-template/README.md

 * id (tweetid of the tweets)
 * text (tweet_text of the tweets)

+You should write your model on file q1.sql

 ## Question 2
 "MakeAmericaGreatAgain" (often abbreviated as MAGA) is a campaign slogan used in American politics that was popularized by Donald Trump in his successful 2016 presidential campaign.